Updated on: August 1, 2022

 - Unlimited password storage.
 LastPass lets you save an unlimited number of passwords on an unlimited number of mobile or computer devices (but not both!) in the free plan.

 - Password audit + password changer.
-Scans your vault for weak or repeated passwords, and automatically changes passwords on over 80 sites.
-This is pretty good, but Dashlane’s one-click password changer works on almost 300 sites.
+Scans your vault for weak or repeated passwords, and automatically changes passwords on over 70 sites.
+This is pretty good, but Dashlane’s one-click password changer works on over 300 sites.

 - 2FA.
 Includes compatibility with one-time password apps like Authy, but compatibility with biometric 2FA and USB tokens is only available in the Premium version.

 - Account recovery.
 Lets you easily regain access to your LastPass vault in case you lose your master password.
-LastPass has the most recovery options out of any password manager on this list.
+LastPass has more recovery options than any other password manager on this list.

 LastPass is an excellent free password manager, but LastPass Premium is worth checking out, as well.
 If you’re looking for emergency access, biometric login, or password sharing between multiple users, it’s worth the upgrade.
 LastPass Premium costs $3.00 / month and is a really good value, including a ton of useful features for less than the price of Dashlane.
-And LastPass Families ($4.00 / month) covers up to 6 users for less than 1Password’s Family plan (which only covers 5 users), although LastPass lacks 1Password’s intuitive parental controls.
+And LastPass Families ($4.00 / month) covers up to 6 users for less than 1Password’s Family plan, although LastPass doesn’t let you add additional family users like 1Password does.